 This graphics card from MSI is one of the best budget graphics cards on this list.
 It costs less than half of the budget we set for this list, and it uses a GeForce GT 710 chip to allow it to handle the needs of more serious gamers.

 The 710 chip is one of Nvidia's older models, and it's not as advanced as their newest models, but it is strong enough to handle some pretty demanding titles with decent graphics settings.
 The speed of the processor is what helps this MSI graphics card make the most out of its chip.
-The RAM is a standard 2GB setup, and it's more than enough to play the majority of games smoothly.
+The included V-RAM is a standard 2GB setup, more than enough to play the majority of modern games smoothly.

 4. ZOTAC GeForce GT 730 Graphics Card

 The ZOTAC is one of the best gaming graphics cards under 100 dollars, and that's mostly due to its Nvidia chip.
 The GT 730 was impressive when it was first released, and it's just as impressive today.
-It may not handle the most recent titles on the highest settings, but it offers a number of advantages over other budget graphics cards.
+It may not be able to handle the most recent titles on the highest settings, but it offers a number of advantages over many other budget graphics cards.

 5. MSI AMD Radeon R7240

-2GB of RAM is pretty standard, but it matches the other components well, and you won't need any more V-RAM to play the games that the R7240 excels at running, and it processes images very smoothly.
+2GB of RAM is pretty standard, but it matches the other components well and processes images very smoothly, and you won't need any more V-RAM to play the games that the R7240 excels at running.

 The cooling system is fairly impressive for such a cheap unit.
-It consists of a single fan that actively removes hot air from the unit, and it has a copper heatsink that absorbs quite a bit of heat efficiently.
+It consists of a single fan that actively removes hot air from the unit, and has a copper heatsink that absorbs quite a bit of heat efficiently.
 These together run silently and do a very good job of keeping the GPU cool.

 The R7240 is a great option for people who just want to use their computer for watching movies, streaming TV shows, or normal work tasks, but it's not something that we recommend to anyone who wants to play games from this generation of gaming.